Edkins History, Family Crest & Coats of Arms

 Edkins Settlers in United States in the 19th Century

 - Mary E. Edkins, aged 23, who landed in America, in 1896

 Edkins Settlers in United States in the 20th Century

 - Eva Mary Edkins, aged 19, who landed in America from Birmingham, England, in 1913

-- George Thomas M. Edkins, aged 42, who emigrated to America from Victoria, Hong Kong, China, in 1914
+- George Thomas M. Edkins, aged 42, who immigrated to America from Victoria, Hong Kong, China, in 1914

-- Winifred Rose Edkins, aged 13, who emigrated to the United States from Victoria, Hong Kong, China, in 1914
+- Winifred Rose Edkins, aged 13, who immigrated to the United States from Victoria, Hong Kong, China, in 1914

 - Beresford H. H. Edkins, aged 44, who settled in America from Longreach, Australia, in 1918

-- David Richard Edkins, aged 6, who emigrated to the United States from St. Albans, England, in 1923
+- David Richard Edkins, aged 6, who immigrated to the United States from St. Albans, England, in 1923

 Edkins Settlers in Australia in the 19th Century